HL7/davinci-ecdx/input/pagecontent/requesting-attachments.md

  3:      "parameter": [
 ~~~

-##### Tracking ID and Indicating a Claim or Prior-authorization
+##### Tracking ID and Indicating a Claim or Prior Authorization
 The Tracking ID is an identifier that ties the attachments back to the claim or pre-auth.
 It is often referred to as the “re-association tracking control number”.
-The operation needs to indicate whether the attachements are for claim or prior-authorization.
+The operation needs to indicate whether the attachments are for claim or prior-authorization.
 These data elements are taken from the CDex request as follows:

 |Data Element|CDex Request Element|CDex #submit-attachment Parameter|
 |---|---|---|